Crunchyroll, LLC: Aniplex/Sony Pictures joint venture and international expansion

 On January 24, 2020, Funimation announced it would be merging its online catalog into AnimeLab for Australian and New Zealand audiences, and would shut down FunimationNow for Australia and New Zealand on March 30.
 On May 1, Funimation announced that they formed a partnership with Kodansha Comics to host a series of weekly watch parties.
 On May 4, Funimation announced that they had struck a deal with NIS America to stream select titles on FunimationNow.
-Funimation would also announce that same day that they would hold a virtual anime convention called "FunimationCon" on July 3–4, 2020.
+That same day, Funimation also announced that that they would hold a virtual anime convention called "FunimationCon" on July 3–4.
 It was one of several virtual events taking the place of that year's Anime Expo, which announced its cancellation on April 17.

 On July 3, Funimation announced at FunimationCon that they would expand their streaming service to Latin America, starting with Mexico and Brazil in Q4 2020, with one of the first dubbed titles released being Tokyo Ghoul:re.
 Funimation later revealed that they would launch their Latin American services in December 2020.
-However, they launched their service early on November 18, 2020.
+However, they launched their service early on November 18.
 On September 9, Funimation announced that they had reached a distribution partnership with Viz Media, with Viz Media titles being made available to stream on Funimation's website.
 The deal was made after select Viz titles such as Part I of Naruto and the first 75 episodes of Hunter × Hunter were previously made available on FunimationNow.

-On December 2, 2020, Brazilian TV channel Loading announced a content partnership with Sony Pictures Entertainment.
-Funimation titles being included in the partnership was hinted at, but not confirmed.
-Five days later, it was officially confirmed that Funimation titles would be included in the partnership.
+In November 2020, it was reported that Funimation began the process of relocating to a new office building in the Cypress Waters development complex in Coppell, which opened in 2021.
 On November 24, Funimation announced they had partnered with Sunrise to stream select Gundam titles such as Mobile Suit Gundam, Mobile Suit Gundam SEED, and later Mobile Suit Gundam Wing and Mobile Suit Zeta Gundam.
 Some Gundam titles already streamed on Funimation prior to said partnership like Mobile Suit Gundam: Iron-Blooded Orphans.

-In November 2020, it was reported that Funimation began the process of relocating to a new office building in the Cypress Waters development complex in Coppell, which opened in 2021.
+On December 2, Brazilian TV channel Loading announced a content partnership with Sony.
+Several days later, it was officially announced that Funimation titles were included in the partnership.
+The announcement also led to the creation of a program titled Funimation TV.

-To unify the company's image abroad, Manga Entertainment was rebranded as Funimation UK in the UK and Ireland, on April 19, 2021, with AnimeLab relaunched under the Funimation brand in Australia and New Zealand, from June 17, 2021.
-Afterwards, Funimation launched their streaming services to three South American countries of Colombia, Chile, and Peru on June 16, 2021.
+To unify the company's image abroad, Manga Entertainment was rebranded as Funimation UK in the UK and Ireland on April 19, 2021, while AnimeLab relaunched under the Funimation brand in Australia and New Zealand on June 1.
+Afterward, Funimation launched their streaming services to three South American countries of Colombia, Chile, and Peru on June 16.
 On September 1, Funimation and Gonzo announced a partnership to upload select remastered titles on their respective YouTube channels until November 30.
 These titles were Ragnarok the Animation, Witchblade and Burst Angel.